LackingInGrav1tas/cbi/README.md

 ```

 ## The Standard Library ##
 The way I implemented the STL is inefficient because I don't want to write the opcode by hand.
+ALL THINGS IN THE STANDARD LIBRARY EXIST BEHIND THE ```std``` NAMESPACE

 ### Constants ###
 ```EXIT_SUCCESS```: ```set EXIT_SUCCESS = 0;```
 ```EXIT_FAILURE```: ```set EXIT_FAILURE = 1;```